 Many long-time upland hunting dog owners will take a sport drink, such as Gatorade, along to the field for their dogs.
 The thinking is keep hunting dog hydration plentiful.
 Keeping their dogs running in good condition for a long day of Kansas hunting pheasants and quail.
 Typically, gun dog owners will dump a little sport drink in the water bowl so it is a reduced mixture.
 Even much weaker than the “G2” blend of Gatorade.
 On the other hand, some dog experts disagree on how to hydrate our canine friends.
 When nursing a pup back from a stomach illness, giving a little sport drink to encourage the ill dog to drink some fluids.

-Many dog owners, veterinarians and breeders recognize, however, that human sport drinks are not necessarily suited for dogs.
-In fact, the folks at birddoglife.com suggest water, protein and maltodextrin (a sugar compound) are more important than the electrolytes found in sports drinks.
+Many dog owners, veterinarians and breeders recognize that human sport drinks are not necessarily suited for dogs.
+In fact, the folks at birddoglife.com suggest water, protein and maltodextrin (a sugar compound) are more important than electrolytes found in sports drinks.
 Our German Shorthair Hunting Dogs do not sweat or lose electrolytes the same way humans do.
 Are we wasting by giving them sport drinks?
 Probably.